bhattlab/phanta/README.md

 ## Advanced Usage
 ## Additional Outputs
 ## Provided Postprocessing Scripts

-Prior to running the pipeline, clone this repository.

-Then create a new environment as follows:

-	conda env create -n phage_abund_env --file phage_abund_env.yaml

-Activate the environment:

-	conda activate phage_abund_env

-Then edit the config.yaml file to suit your needs.

 There are six parameters that can be adjusted by the user to change the true/false positive ratio.
 These are: 1) confidence_threshold, 2) cov_thresh_viral, 3) minimizer_thresh_viral, 4) cov_thresh_bacterial, 5) minimizer_thresh_bacterial, 6) filter_thresh.
 Each parameter is described in more detail in the config file, and suggested defaults are provided there.